wdehoog/donnie/readme.md

 ### Issues
   * Sometimes not all UPnP devices are discovered.
-Refresh the list.
+Refresh the list might help.
   * Donnie will probably fail if another control point interferes.
   * When the same track appears twice in the list and next to each other a track change will not be detected and the next track will not be started.
   * When wlan is turned on after Donnie is started it will not use it.
-Donnie has to be restarted. this is caused by one of the underlying libraries.
+Donnie has to be restarted.
+    This is caused by one of the underlying libraries.

 ### Future
 There are already a lot of Audio Player for Sailfish.
 Many of which look and work better then Donnie.
 It is a lot of work to come at the same level as those.
 Hopefully  one of those players will integrate the UPnP functionality Donnie has.